emmarhoffmann/-Analysis-of-Student-Debt-Among-First-Generation-College-Students/README.md

 This project highlights the financial challenges faced by first-generation college students and provides data-driven insights that could inform policies to reduce student debt disparities.

 ## References
-Data sourced from the Lock5stat.com dataset, supported by relevant course materials and AI-assisted report generation.
+- Data sourced from Lock5stat.com datasets.